ShirsenduP/GeneticComplexityInTheOpgg/Figure S11/README.txt

-Q_beta
+P_alpha
-Effect of reputation assignment error on GOPGAR model.
+Effect of implementation error on GOPGAR model.